Run a node on a server with Ubuntu on Mainnet#

 Enable inbound connections#

 If you are running your node behind a firewall, or behind your home router, then you will probably only be able to connect to other nodes, but other nodes will not be able to initiate connections to your node.
 This is perfectly fine, and your node will fully participate in the Concordium network.
-It will be able to send transactions and, if so configured, to bake and finalize.
+It will be able to send transactions and, if so configured, to produce blocks.

 However you can also make your node an even better network participant by enabling inbound connections.
 By default, concordium-node listens on port 8888 for inbound connections on Mainnet.
 Depending on your network and platform configuration you will need to forward an external port to 8888 on your router, open it in your firewall, or both.
 The details of how this is done will depend on your configuration.